 - Proof of identification that is at least one year old (e.g. passport, driver’s license, birth certificate)

-- It is recommended that you bring your participation letter as some au pairs have needed this (you can download your participation letter on your au pair portal)
+- It is recommended that they bring their participation letter as some au pairs have needed this (they can download their participation letter on your au pair portal)

 Social Security will verify the au pair’s status in SEVIS before a social security card number can be assigned.